jose-suero/model-mapper/readme.md

 ```

 ## Defining Models
-A model is defined which one key for each map you need to have int the final destination object.
+A model is defined with one key for each map you need to have in the final destination object.

 For each key you have to define a `type` key with one of the following values: `"direct"`, `"number"`, `"date"` or `"custom"`.

 ### Using `{type = 'direct'}`

 Use this type to extract a value directly from the a key of the sourceObject.
-If you specify a `from` key, the value will be retrieved from the key you specify in that `from` key.
-Otherwise the value the value will be retrieved from the same key you are defining.
+If you specify a `from` key, the value will be retrieved from the key you specify as a value for the `from` key.
+Otherwise the value the value will be retrieved from the same name of the key you are defining.

 see the keys `name` and `id` from the sample above.